 The church is located on the junction of 3 roads – to the old city via Lions gate, the road up Mount Olives, and the road to Jericho.

 An aerial view is seen below showing the location of the church and other points of interest.
-You can point on the purple points to navigate to the selected site.

 There are no references to Gat-Shemanim (Gethsemane) in the old testament, but the olive presses were probably in this site from previous periods, in order to process the olives of Mount of Olives.